percona/everest-doc/docs/use/createBackups/EnablePITR.md

 PITR complements on-demand and scheduled backup strategies by providing finer backup granularity with more specific recovery points for restoring data to the same cluster.

-## Supported scenarios

-Currently, PITR is only available for restoring MySQL and MongoDB databases to the same cluster.
-Future releases will cover PITR support for PostgreSQL databases and PITR restores to different clusters.

 ## How it works